solendprotocol/solana-mobile-starter-kit/README.md

 ## Usage
 1. Initialize project template
 ```
-npx react-native init MySolanaDapp --template https://github.com/solendprotocol/solana-mobile-starter-kit.git --npm
+npx react-native init MySolanaDapp --template https://github.com/solendprotocol/solana-mobile-starter-kit.git
 ```
-note: The `--npm` flag is only needed if you're using Yarn 3 as a package manager.
+note: An `--npm` flag is needed if you're using Yarn 3 as a package manager.
 Once the template is initialized, you can delete the `package-lock.json` and run `yarn install` to continue using Yarn 3.

 2. Install dependencies
 - `yarn install` or `npm install`